CARTAvis/carta-package/Snapcraft/README.md

 snapcraft
 ```

 4. A snap file will be created.
-To install it in a local developer mode:
+To install it locally in developer mode:

 ```
 sudo snap install --devmode carta_3.0.0-beta.3_amd64.snap
 ```

-5. To run the installed snap version:
+5. To run the installed snap version of CARTA:

 ```
 /snap/bin/carta